Getting here is half the fun!

 Kearney Mansion Museum - Bring your family and friends to the Kearney Historic Site for a guided tour that provides a glimpse of the San Joaquin Valley's agricultural beginnings through the life and times of M. Theo Kearney - a California ag pioneer who came to be known as the Raisin King.

 The Fresno Art Museum - Located in the heart of Fresno, near the intersection of Clinton and First Streets, next to Radio Park.
 Exhibitions include contemporary and modern art and photography and ethnographic and cultural exhibitions which reflect and celebrate the diverse population of the San Joaquin Valley.
 The Museum is also home to very large and impressive collection of Pre-Columbian artworks from Mexico and what is now modern-day Peru.
 It is the only museum in Fresno accredited by the Americian Alliance of Museums.

 Shinzen Japanese Gardens - The originally flat and dry Valley floor has been transformed with man-made mountains, waterfalls, streams and a lake.
-The lush plants have turned it into an oasis of distinctive beauty.
-The design is guided by the original principles of the Japanese garden while incorporating elements of the regional landscape and climate.
-It is a 5 acre "stroll" garden accenting the four seasons.
+Lush plants have turned it into an oasis of distinctive beauty, and the design is guided by the original principles of the Japanese garden while incorporating elements of the regional landscape and climate.
 This beautiful and serene Shinzen Friendship Garden is located within Woodward Park adjacent to Freeway 41 in the City of Fresno, California.